hashicorp/terraform-provider-aws/website/docs/r/cloudformation_stack_set.html.markdown

 }
 ```

-Import CloudFormation StackSets when acting a delegated administrator in a member account using the `name` and `call_as` values separated by a comma (`,`):
+Import CloudFormation StackSets when acting a delegated administrator in a member account using the `name` and `call_as` values separated by a comma (`,`).
+For example:

 ```terraform
 import {